-“These clients took the process of engaging a designer very seriously,” says Kim Duffin, head designer at and project manager at Sublime Architectural Interiors.
+“These clients took the process of engaging a designer very seriously,” says Kim Duffin, head designer at and project manager at Sublime Luxury Kitchen and Bathrooms.
 “During their initial consultation, I discussed how they use the space then examined the collection of rooms.
 From there I could offer a unique, individualised vision for their new bathroom.
 Our clients found that this design worked perfectly in line with their goals.”

 High on the clients’ wish list was to find a way to give them the space and storage they craved while keeping the collection of small rooms connected.
 They also wanted the finished design to complement the look and feel of their colonial home.

 Related article: Kitchen confidential with designer, Kim Duffin

 The original bathroom was an internal space with no natural light or ventilation, with a traditional shower over the bath and a small wardrobe housed in the sunroom.